Updated: April 3, 2025

 Competitive pressures

 Today, both B2B and B2C companies find themselves in a situation where competition is growing faster than the market is expanding.
 Digital natives with commerce dexterity and start-ups with innovative business models threaten the status quo, leaving most old-school retailers behind.
-Old ecommerce growth tactics don’t open new doors anymore.
+Old ecommerce growth tactics don’t answer “how to win in ecommerce” anymore.

 Fast-changing customer behaviors